Myanmar Appeal

 Humanitarian needs

-Grave violations of child rights have increased in 2022 compared with 2021: for example, the number of children killed and maimed between January and September 2022 more than doubled compared with 2021, largely due to indiscriminate use of heavy weapons, airstrikes and explosive ordnance.
-There has also been an eightfold increase in the number of abductions in 2022.
-Attacks on schools and hospitals have continued at alarming levels, while recruitment and use of children by all armed actors remains of serious concern.
+Grave child rights violations, mainly due to the indiscriminate use of heavy weapons, airstrikes, and explosive ordnance, continue to be largely reported.
+Attacks on schools and hospitals have continued at alarming levels, while all armed actors' recruitment and use of children remain a grave concern.
+As a result, women and children are at increased risk of violence, exploitation and abuse.
 Millions of children and adolescents are deprived of the right to education because their safe access to education has been disrupted.

 UNICEF’s strategy

-UNICEF will support the expansion of humanitarian assistance to the most vulnerable people through its leadership roles in five inter-agency clusters and areas of responsibilities.
-Through these mechanisms, UNICEF will support coordination at national and subnational levels and continue to build engagement with and support to local partners.
+UNICEF will support the expansion of humanitarian assistance to the most vulnerable people through its leadership roles in five clusters and areas of responsibility at national and subnational levels.

 Programme targets